LonggangBai/PuerValidate/README.md

 one simple ,powerfull , validator framework use by groovy and spring  for web developer.

-the framework devloper by @JetGeng
+the framework design by @JetGeng

 1.add spring config resource
-2.extension by weblogic
+2.extension for weblogic